jessy7569/se-library/README.md

-# Welcome to streamlit

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+# Library Management system

+To run the app using the streamlit run `streamlit run Login.py `

+streamlit community cloud link to see the application is [click here](https://selibrary.streamlit.app/)

+## on Windows/Mac
+### step1
+  open the terminal
+### step 2
+  To install all the requirements using pip `pip install -r requirements.txt`